Courses

 Credits: 2

-Department: Art + DesignEngaging the daily newspaper as a readily available and highly tactile form of communication, students use broad and deep research to develop and understanding of the printed medium as a visual abstraction of its content.
-In seven weekly critiques, students engage in diverse mediums to present their evolving, experimental work as an abstraction of the newspaper in a visual cultural and social context.
+Department: Art + DesignEngaging the daily newspaper as a readily available and highly tactile form of communication, students use broad and deep research to develop an understanding of the printed medium as a visual abstraction of its content.
+Students engage in diverse mediums to present their evolving, experimental work as an abstraction of the newspaper in a visual cultural and social context.

 Department: Art + DesignComposition is an experimentation in synthesizing word, image, sound, and movement through close observation and cohesion presentation.
 Exploring the universality of composition in musical and non-musical terms engaging processes of translating and effectively communicating ideas from and within mediums and disciplines, students use their own evolving mediums of expression in diverse ways.